danielharrell/does_music_move/does_music_move.md

 it follows the rise and fall of a melody.
-Earlier, in distinguishing our hand from the melody, I said that we see the hand's change of place happen *continuously* rather than discretely, which to
+Earlier, in distinguishing our hand from the melody, I said that we see the hand's change of place happen continuously rather than discretely, which to
 say: that it happens from place to place through
 *all* the places between rather than just some of them.
-I also said that this continuity seemed to be a necessary feature of its motion---telling us that the hand got from place to place by motion rather than by magic.
+I also said that this continuity seemed a necessary feature of its motion---telling us that the hand got from place to place by motion rather than by magic.
 I further attributed this continuity to the fact that our hand is a
 *spatial* whole, that space can *then* contain, at *every* moment of its motion.

-But a moment's thought about this reveals a paradox.
-For the sense in which our hand is a spatial whole, which space can then contain, is the sense in which it can *occupy* a place, without having to move there, or from there.
+But a moment's reflection on this reveals a problem.
+For the sense in which our hand is a spatial whole, which space can then contain, is the sense in which our hand can *occupy* a place, without having to move there.
 But this occupation of place implies that space only contains the hand *at* a place, as an occupant of it, at any moment of its motion.
-We can grant that the hand will be at *every* such place over the course of the motion, and even suppose that every such place taken together forms a continuum.
+We can grant that the hand will be at *every* such place over the course of the motion, and even suppose that every such place together forms a continuum.
-But it turns out *not* to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.
+But it turns out not to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.

-What is more, the most obvious way of turning our attention from the motion's path to the motion itself suggests the same analysis of the hand that we earlier gave of the melody---to the same nonsensical conclusion.
-The hand may be a spatial whole, but its motion, come to think of it, is a temporal whole, just like a melody.
-The hand may not be composed of the places it moves between, but the motion is.
+What is more, the most obvious way of solving this problem, by turning our attention from the motion's path to the motion itself, suggests the same analysis of the hand that we earlier gave of the melody---to the same nonsensical conclusion.
+The hand may be a spatial whole, but its motion is a temporal whole, just like a melody.
+So while the hand may not be composed of the places it moves between, the motion is composed of those places.
 And this means that space cannot contain this motion, at any moment of it.
 For at any moment of it, at most, space can contain only one part of this motion rather than the whole of it, one place in the motion rather than all of the places together.
 But this again seems to mean, speaking strictly if nonsensically, that there is no hand to be seen, in the space where we see it move.
 Or more generally, that there is nothing to be seen, in the space where we see anything move.
 But how, then, could there *be* any motion to see?
 And what could be making it?

-One answer to these questions, and it seems to be the kind of answer given by Zeno, is that there *isn't* any motion to see.
+One answer to these questions, the kind of answer Zeno might give, is that there *isn't* any motion to see.
 When we think we see something move, all we really see is that it occupies different places at different times.
 And